cool5tar/fall-guys/README.md

 # fall-guys
 fall guys crack

-and all I could get from fal guys server
+and all I could get from fall guys server

+eta soon be patched and wokring